SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/02-Common-Design-Patterns.md

 [image assetsSrc="js-application-design-patterns-14.png" /]

-The **facade pattern** is used a lot in multi-layered applications where only certain logic and functionality need to be exposed to different clients, shielding them from any complex business logic that clients do not need to be concerned with.
+The **facade pattern** is used a lot in multi-layered applications where only certain logic and functionality need to be exposed to **different clients**, shielding them from any complex business logic that clients do not need to be concerned with.

-It is also useful in refactoring and almost always improves code usability.
+It is also useful in **refactoring** and almost always improves code **usability**.

-It is implemented by creating a "wrapper" class, encapsulating the subsystem.
+It is implemented by creating a "wrapper" class, **encapsulating** the subsystem.

-The client is only coupled to the facade and not to the subsystem(s) behind it.
+The client is only **coupled** to the facade and not to the subsystem(s) behind it.

 ## Use it when you have

-- a complex system and you need a simple interface to communicate with it
+- A **complex** system and you need a **simple** interface to communicate with it

-- a lot of tightly coupled code which would require the client to have extensive knowledge on how the system works in order to use it
+- A lot of tightly **coupled** code which would require the client to have **extensive** knowledge on how the system works in order to use it

 [/slide]